manojjsm/austerejs/README.md

 ### Quotes are consistent.

-Use single quotes for javascript.
-Double quotes appear *only within* single quotes.
+Use single quotes; double quotes appear *only within* single quotes.

 ### Structures known to invite confusion are avoided.